jurihock/qdft/README.md

 # See also

-If you're interested in Sliding DFT with *linear* frequency resolution, don't forget to check my [jurihock/sdft](https://github.com/jurihock/sdft) project!
+If you're interested in Sliding DFT with *linear* frequency resolution, don't forget to browse my [jurihock/sdft](https://github.com/jurihock/sdft) project!

 ## References